j8ck1632/white-box-vs-black-box-kd-llms/maybe/W-B vs B-B KD in CLM.md

 ## **`Executive Summary`**

 This document outlines a research plan to investigate a critical, unaddressed gap in knowledge distillation (KD) for large language models (LLMs).
 While KD is widely used to compress large "teacher" models into smaller "student" models, the community lacks a clear, empirical benchmark on the *comparative value* of different knowledge sources.
 This experiment will directly compare "black-box" distillation (using only final-answer logits) against "white-box" methods (using internal hidden states and attention maps).
-We will use meta-llama/Meta-Llama-3-8B as the teacher and TinyLlama/TinyLlama-1.1B-Chat-v1.0 as the student, connected via custom architectural adapters.
+We will use mistralai/Mistral-7B-v0.1 as the teacher and TinyLlama/TinyLlama-1.1B-Chat-v1.0 as the student, connected via custom architectural adapters.
 The experiment will leverage a 28-GPU Ray cluster to run 28 concurrent trials (4 experimental groups x 7 random seeds), ensuring statistical robustness.
 The expected outcome is a foundational benchmark that provides a clear, task-dependent answer to *how* open-source LLMs should be distilled, a highly publishable result for a top-tier NLP/ML conference.

 ## **1\.
 Introduction & Research Gap**

 ### **1.1.
 The Problem**

-Large Language Models (LLMs) like the Llama-3 8B series offer powerful capabilities, but their size and computational cost make them unsuitable for many on-device or low-resource applications.
+Large Language Models (LLMs) like the Mistral-7B series offer powerful capabilities, but their size and computational cost make them unsuitable for many on-device or low-resource applications.
 Knowledge Distillation (KD) is the primary technique for "compressing" these models.
 It involves training a smaller "student" model (e.g., TinyLlama 1.1B) to mimic the behavior of a large, pre-trained "teacher" model.

 ### **1.2.
 The Known Methods**

 Distillation techniques fall into two broad categories:

 1. **Black-Box Distillation:** The student only has access to the teacher's final outputs (the logits, or "answer probabilities").
 This is the only method possible when distilling from closed-source APIs (like GPT-4).
-2. **White-Box Distillation:** With open-source models (like Llama 3), the student can access the teacher's internal "thoughts," including its intermediate **hidden states** and **attention maps**.
+2. **White-Box Distillation:** With open-source models (like Mistral-7B), the student can access the teacher's internal "thoughts," including its intermediate **hidden states** and **attention maps**.

 ### **1.3.
 The Critical Research Gap**